denten-courses/form-formula-format/README.md

 - Moretti, Franco. *Graphs, Maps, Trees: Abstract Models for a Literary History*.
 London; New York: Verso, 2005.

+- "Forms of Time and of the Chronotope in the Novel" in Bakhtin, M. M, and Michael Holquist. *The dialogic imagination: four essays*.
+Austin:
+University of Texas Press, 1981.

 - Selections from Jockers, Matthew L. *Macroanalysis: Digital Methods and Literary History*.
 Urbana: University of Illinois Press, 2013.